Adversarial Examples in the Physical World: A Survey: Confront Physical Adversarial Examples

 The model-end defending methods are designed to improve the robustness of the models themselves.
 Therefore, the enhanced models could enjoy considerable performance when facing adversarial examples.
-In theory, the model-end adversarial defense methods could be regarded as a more realistic approach compared with data-end ones, because the former fundamentally solves the problem of model adversarial vulnerability.
-Also, there exists a taxonomy of model-end defense strategies, which includes adversarial training, structure improvement, and robustness certification.
-The sketch map of the model-end defense can be found in Figure\ref{fig:model-end-defense}.
+There exists a taxonomy of model-end defense strategies, which includes adversarial training, structure improvement, and robustness certification.
+The adversarial training addresses the adversarial vulnerability problem by introducing the adversarial examples into the model training process, therefore helping the models acquire better generalization to the PAEs.
+The model modification methods defend the adversarial examples via modifying the model structures based on empirical observation or theoretical analysis.
+The certified robustness methods provide a theoretical robustness guarantee for deep models so that the users know how the model could be employed.
+The sketch map of model-end defenses can be found in Figure\ref{fig:model-end-defense}.

-\ding{182} \textbf{\emph{Adversarial training}}.
-In practice, adversarial training methods are the most pragmatic approaches to defending adversarial attacks \cite{madry2017towards,zhang2021interpreting,liu2021training,liu2023towards}.
-It allows the deep models to learn more robust decision boundaries so that the adversarial inputs will not be misclassified.